slinkp/practical-deep-learning-fastai/README.md

 - [ ] TODO: fix the broken images in ch 4.
 Maybe copy/pasting the chapters
       wasn't the best strategy :D ...
 I could possibly make a git subtree and then replace chapters so far with my updates.

+SGD = Stochastic Gradient Descent

+### Lesson 3 / Ch 4 Wrap-up

+> *  Activations:: Numbers that are calculated (both by linear and nonlinear layers)
+> *  Parameters:: Numbers that are randomly initialized, and optimized (that is, the numbers that define the model)

+> "We will often talk in this book about activations and parameters.
+Remember that they have very specific meanings.
+They are numbers.
+They are not abstract concepts, but they are actual specific numbers that are in your model.
+Part of becoming a good deep learning practitioner is getting used to the idea of actually looking at your activations and parameters, and plotting them and testing whether they are behaving correctly."

+- [ ] TODO: review the questions in ch 4 notebook

+## Lesson 4: NLP